Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 2. Notification are limited to e-mail, no support of Microsoft Graph API to automate the process.

 ### Step 3: Monitoring approved user consents and OAuth apps
 Consider to implement an inventory and monitoring of OAuth apps and permissions even if you configure the consent approval flow in your organization.
 In my opinion MCAS for risk detection and inventory management is required and a perfect solution for this kind of requirements.
+Make sure that every alert should be forwarded to a SIEM solution (Azure Sentinel) to enable global investigation (from phishing mail to consent grant request) and incident management.

 <span style="color:silver;font-style:italic;font-size:small">Original cover image by [Tumisu / Pixabay](https://pixabay.com/illustrations/phishing-fraud-cyber-security-3390518/)</span>